Property listing scams—what are they and what can I do about them?

 “Do I still have the apartment?
-I noticed that the listing went back up on Zillow, so I just want to clarify that I’m still moving in tomorrow?????”
+I noticed that the listing went back up on the listing site so I just want to clarify that I’m still moving in tomorrow?????”

 You have no idea what they’re talking about—of course they still have the apartment, they signed a lease after all.
 Then your tenant sends you a link to the listing, and you notice it’s the same place and same pictures but it’s not you who is posted it.
 What’s going on here?